Mayendit

 The soil in the county’s western area is black clay and the eastern area features black cotton soil.
 Both types of soil are suitable for cultivating a variety of crops.
 The main crops are maize and sorghum, with sorghum being the staple cereal.
 Vegetables such as cowpeas, pumpkin and okra are also cultivated.
 People also keep cattle, sheep and goats.
 The plentiful rivers, swamps and water courses provide an import source of nutrition in the dry season through fishing and foraging of water lilies.
 People engage in income generation through employment, and selling charcoal, firewood and grass.

 Food insecurity in Mayendit County has been badly affected by the civil war, with famine declared in 2017.
-In November 2022, the IPC projected the county as being at emergency (IPC level 4) levels of food insecurity, with conditions projected to persist at the same level until at least July 2023.
+In November 2024, the IPC projected the county as being at crisis (IPC level 3) levels of food insecurity, with conditions projected to persist at the same level until April, 2025, when they are projected to deteriorate to Emergency (IPC level 4) from April to July 2025.
 As of November 2022, at least 25% of households in Mayendit meet over 50% of their calorific assistance through humanitarian assistance, although the percentage of calorific assistance met through assistance is projected to decline to between 25% and 50% from December 2022 to July 2023.

 The County HQ is in Mayendit town.
 Roads in Mayendit tend to deteriorate during the rainy season, further hindering access and movement for residents and aid organizations.

-According to OCHA’s Humanitarian Needs Overview for 2023, there are 63,841 people with humanitarian needs in Mayendit County (up from 51,800 in 2021), representing nearly 90% of the county’s total population according to population estimates listed in the HNO.
+According to OCHA’s 2025 Humanitarian Needs Overview, there are an estimated 55,518 people in need in Mayendit County, which represents approximately 75% of the county’s total population reported by OCHA for 2025.
+For comparison, in 2024, OCHA reported that there were an estimated 73,441 people in need in Mayendit County, of whom 32,968 were non-displaced people, with the remainder comprising IDPs and returnees.
+According to OCHA’s Humanitarian Needs Overview for 2023, there were 63,841 people with humanitarian needs in Mayendit County (up from 51,800 in 2021), which represented nearly 90% of the county’s total population according to population estimates listed in the HNO.
 In the HNO for 2020, Mayendit was listed as one of nine counties in most “dire” need of health services (OCHA 2020).

 Periodic floods and droughts continue to pose a risk to food security levels in Mayendit.
 Areas around Rubkuay and Thar Jath payams are particularly prone to flooding, as tributaries of the Nile also flow through those areas.
 After serious flooding in 2020, high rainfall in 2021 once again led to mass displacement and the disruption of livelihoods; in 2021 Mayendit was identified as a flood-affected county by the Emergency Response Coordination Centre.
 An August 2021 IRNA assessment of the flooding throughout the southern portion of Mayendit reported over 416 households displaced to Mayendit North and Leer County.
 Unusually, flooding continued throughout the 2021-22 dry season, contributing to protracted displacement and further undermining population coping capacities (Eye Radio 2022).

-Payams: Bor (County HQ at Mayendit Town), Dablual, Luom, Maal, Pabuong, Rubkuay, Thaker, Tharjiath, Tutnyang
+Payams: Boor (County HQ at Mayendit Town), Dablual, Luom, Mal, Pabuong, Rupkuay, Thaker, Tharjiath, Tutnyang

 UN OCHA 2020 map of Mayendit County: https://reliefweb.int/map/south-sudan/south-sudan-mayendit-county-reference-map-march-2020